ethereum/consensus-specs/specs/sharding/beacon-chain.md

     validator_index: ValidatorIndex # Validator index for this bid

     # Block builders use an Eth1 address -- need signature as
-    # block builder fees and data gas base fees will be charged to this address
+    # block bid and data gas base fees will be charged to this address
     signature_y_parity: bool
     signature_r: uint256
     signature_s: uint256